ibm-cloud-docs/secrets-manager/secret-rotate.md

 ## Rotating user credentials
 {: #rotate-user-credentials}

-You can manually rotate user credentials by using the console or APIs.
+You can manually rotate user credentials by using the UI or API.

 ### Manually rotating user credentials in the UI
 {: #manual-rotate-user-credentials-ui}
 {: ui}

-You can use the {{site.data.keyword.secrets-manager_short}} UI to manually rotate your secrets.
+You can use the {{site.data.keyword.secrets-manager_short}} UI to manually rotate the password values that are associated with user credentials secret.

 1. In the {{site.data.keyword.cloud_notm}} console, click the **Menu** icon ![Menu icon](../icons/icon_hamburger.svg) **> Resource List**.
 2. From the list of services, select your instance of {{site.data.keyword.secrets-manager_short}}.
 3. Use the **Secrets** table to view the secrets in your instance.
 4. In the row for the secret that you want to rotate, click the **Actions** menu ![Actions icon](../icons/actions-icon-vertical.svg) **> Rotate**.

+5. Optional: Enter a new password value.

-    For user credentials, you can choose to have the service generate a new password on your behalf. {{site.data.keyword.secrets-manager_short}} replaces the existing value with a randomly generated 32-character password that contains uppercase letters, lowercase letters, digits, and symbols.
+    You can enter a new value or choose to have the service generate a new password on your behalf.
+If you skip this step, {{site.data.keyword.secrets-manager_short}} replaces the existing value with a randomly generated 32-character password that contains uppercase letters, lowercase letters, digits, and symbols.

-5. Click **Rotate**.
+6. Click **Rotate**.

     The previous version of your secret is now replaced by its latest value.
 If you need to audit your version history, you can use the {{site.data.keyword.secrets-manager_short}} API to retrieve the secret.
 To learn more, check out the [API docs](/apidocs/secrets-manager#get-secret){: external}.